matthew-valenti/jompx-org/docs/setup.md

 Explain ID type and use across all keys/primary keys.
 Caution: does ID work for custom mutations inputs?

 I THINK WE WANT TO USE THIS ON THE CLIENT?
-Interesting graphQL query generator with autocomplete etc.
+Interesting graphQL query generator with autocomplete etc. called TypeScript-DSL i.e. syntax highlighting.
 Do we want native GraphQL which kind of a bummer or something like this which is custom?
 Can it keep up with GraphQL changes? https://github.com/babyfish-ct/graphql-ts-client